 I intended to avoid further grass bashing by taking to the Mavora Lakes Road as many do, and looked across, there was another pack wielder wandering easily along.

 In the end, despite an easing of the conditions with the brass, sheep had been assisting with making progress on the track easier, it seemed the deer fencing would never end so I climbed over, through some knee-deep water, out the gate and voilà, there was Ingo.

 That was some coincidence, Ingo had stayed at Winchester the night before me, then hitched into Te Anau for some additional food supplies and after a hearty pancake breakfast, today had hitched back to the start of the road.
 So someone to chat to as we thrashed out almost 30 km to the hut.
 Okay, so I’m admitting to avoiding more of the grass bashing, but, you can have too much of a good thing on one day.

 Despite the weather forecast predicting a sunny day by lunchtime, it started raining and continued for the next five hours as we made tracks up the road.
 At least I had someone to talk to to ease the monotony.

-We jumped back to the track for the last 2km along the river bank, managing to get diverted into a swamp to pre-wet the feet before the long river crossing in the didymo infested water, that’s a horrible snot weed which seems to be taking over many New Zealand rivers.
+We jumped back to the track for the last 2 km along the river bank, managing to get diverted into a swamp to pre-wet the feet before the long river crossing in the didymo-infested water, that’s a horrible snot weed that seems to be taking over many New Zealand rivers.